Table Of Contents

 2. Churn rates

-The churn rate is the percent of customers that abandon (or unsubscribe from) the service within a given period of time.
+The churn rate is the percent of customers that abandon (or unsubscribe from) the service within a given period.
 High churn rates might indicate there is something fundamentally wrong with the software.

 3. Average revenue per user

-Understanding the revenue that each user typically provides will make it easier to make decisions regarding expansions, entering new markets, and consumer outreach.
+Understanding each user’s revenue will make it easier to make decisions regarding expansions, entering new markets, and consumer outreach.

 4. Customer acquisition cost